pagopa/io-developer-portal-backend/README.md

 APIM_USER_GROUPS="ApiMessageWrite,ApiInfoRead"
 ```

-### Step 7 - Set up variables related to Digital Citizenship API
+### Step 7 - Set up variables to access Digital Citizenship API

 These are needed to create a Service, linked to the user's subscription,
-using the Functions / Digital Citizenship API:
+using the Functions / Digital Citizenship API.

+The API-Key must belong to an API management user assigned to the
+`ApiServiceWrite,ApiMessageWrite,ApiProfileWrite` groups.
+Moreover this user must be subscribed to both Admin
+and Digital Citizenship API and a Service tied to user's
+subscription must already exists.
+This Service is needed
+to send the welcome email to new users.

 ```
 ADMIN_API_KEY="<ocm-Api-Subscription-Key>"
 ADMIN_API_URL="https://<apiManagerUrl>/adm"
 ```

-The API-Key must belong to an API management user
-assigned to the `ApiServiceWrite` group.

 ## Usage